Creation and Presentation Narrative Questions for Full Year Applicants

 • Do you pay the vast majority of the artists who perform in your productions or whose work you exhibit?

-• How many administrative staff people are currently on your payroll?
-Has that number changed over the past three years and if so, how?
+• How many administrative staff people do you currently have on your payroll?

 • How many board/advisory committee members do you have and how often do they meet?

-• Provide an overview of your administrative AND artistic work to date, over your three most recently completed fiscal years.
+• Provide an overview of your work to date, over your three most recently completed fiscal years.

 Elements to consider related to Question 1: